Inflation Alternative via the Gravitational Field of a Singularity: Empty Universe

 resulting in the following differential relations

-Introducing these coordinates into the metric \eqref{kerr}, we obtain\footnote{The change of variables \eqref{crdtrafo} is set up specifically such that there is no $dz d\bm{r}$ term at order $\mathcal{O}(\bm{r}^1)$, the scale factor in front of all spatial coordinates is homogeneous at $\mathcal{O}(\bm{r}^0)$, and there is no non-trivial $d\phi^2$ term at order $\mathcal{O}(\bm{r}^4)$.}
+See Figure \ref{figgs:test} for a comparison of the oblate spheroidal coordinates and deformed cylindrical coordinates.
+Introducing the deformed cylindrical coordinates into the metric \eqref{kerr}, we obtain\footnote{The change of variables \eqref{crdtrafo} is set up specifically such that there is no $dz d\bm{r}$ term at order $\mathcal{O}(\bm{r}^1)$, the scale factor in front of all spatial coordinates is homogeneous at $\mathcal{O}(\bm{r}^0)$, and there is no non-trivial $d\phi^2$ term at order $\mathcal{O}(\bm{r}^4)$.}

 The first line in \eqref{gr2} contains the leading order metric and features homogeneous scaling of generic cylindrical spatial coordinates by a $z$-dependent factor.
-The subsequent lines in \eqref{gr2} contain sub-leading metric terms sufficient to ensure that the overall metric remains a vacuum solution of the Einstein field equations \eqref{EFE} (with $\Lambda=0$) in the vicinity ($\bm{r}/M\to 0$) of the trajectory of interest to order $\mathcal{O}(\bm{r}^2)$:
+The subsequent lines in \eqref{gr2} contain sub-leading metric terms sufficient to ensure that the overall metric remains a vacuum solution of the Einstein field equations \eqref{EFE} (with $\Lambda=0$) in the vicinity ($\frac{\bm{r}}{a^2/M}\to 0$) of the trajectory of interest to order $\mathcal{O}(\bm{r}^2)$:

 Note in particular, that a $dz d\bm{r}\,\mathcal{O}(\bm{r}^3)$ term as well as several $\mathcal{O}(\bm{r}^4)$ terms are neglected in \eqref{gr2}, since they contribute to \eqref{EFEr2} at order $\mathcal{O}(\bm{r}^2)$ or higher and are therefore irrelevant for our purposes.